sdm-lang/rust-sdml/sdml-parse/README.md

 ## Changes

+**Version 0.1.7**

+* Updated parser with grammar changes in tree-sitter-sdml v0.1.29.
+* Added all the test cases from core.

 **Version 0.1.6**

-* Updated parser with grammar changes in tree-sitter-sdml v0.1.26
+* Updated parser with grammar changes in tree-sitter-sdml v0.1.26.

 **Version 0.1.5**